Roof Drain Systems for Flat Roofs

 Key Takeaways

-• Internal drains suit large commercial buildings.
+- Internal drains suit large commercial buildings and are commonly used as commercial flat roof drains in high-capacity drainage systems.
 Their hidden layout demands consistent checks to avoid blockages or leaks.

-• Local weather patterns, building regulations, and plans for ongoing maintenance should influence your drainage system choice.
+- Local weather patterns, building regulations, and plans for ongoing maintenance should influence your drainage system choice to ensure all flat roof drainage requirements are properly met.

 Why Drainage Is Critical on a Flat Roof (and What Happens Without It)

 Flat roofs aren’t truly flat.
-They feature a slight slope—usually about a quarter inch per foot—to help water drain efficiently.
+They feature a slight slope—typically a minimum of ¼ inch per foot as required by the International Building Code (IBC)—to help water drain efficiently.
 When water flow is blocked or misdirected, it accumulates, leading to a range of issues.

 Pooled water, also known as “ponding”, is more than a cosmetic problem.
 It deteriorates the membrane, causes leaks, and adds excessive weight that the roof structure was not designed to carry.
 Over time, this can result in sagging ceilings, mold growth, damaged insulation, and even structural risks.